 EVE is centred around many of the city's most popular venues, including Temple Square, The Gateway Mall, the Rose Wagner Performing Arts Center, The Leonardo and the Gallivan Center, and includes live music, a Family Festival, dance parties, laser shows, ice skating, arts, sports much more.
 The culmination of the event is of course the spectacular fireworks display at midnight.
 Crowds of up to 40,000 are expected at this year's event.

 Most people in SLC for new years, especially those with families, will be at EVE at least at some point, but for those with livelier requirements there are plenty parties at the city's bars and clubs to choose from too.
-Big events will be held at The Depot SLC (featuring DJs MAKJ and Drezo), The Great Saltair, Cisero's and Spark.
-Ticket details to follow.
+Main events and ticket details to follow.

 Places to watch live online - there are some great live webcam views in Salt Lake City that can help give you a feel for the place as the new year party is going on, including a live feed from Main Street.
 There are also some good skyline views to watch out for the fireworks: